‘No family member would ever do that for me’: Migrant worker with cancer on Singapore volunteer’s help

 Using my networks also helps me reconnect with friends.
 Sometimes when you seek help, you make the bonds stronger (and) the multiplier effect is huge: A friend ropes in someone, who ropes in someone.

-Like the IRR volunteers, SG Accident Help Centre’s Lee said financial support is not the focus of his work — not as much as forging personal connections.
+Like the ItsRainingRaincoats volunteers, SG Accident Help Centre’s Lee said financial support is not the focus of his work — not as much as forging personal connections.

 During last year’s circuit breaker, many migrant workers could not work and worried about supporting their families.